 Lantern acquired in February 2007.

 My thanks again go to Davy for sending this lantern.
 When removed, a 70 W SON lamp was installed but I have converted it back to mercury.
 The lantern came from column #7 on Erme Gardens in the Efford area of Plymouth and was mounted to a CU concrete column.
 The decision to replace it came about due to time switch removals - a Venner MSQP was used in this case.
 This removal took place around the 18th March 2005.
-As with the Z5580, the Z5590 cannot be found on public roads in Derbyshire.
+The Z5590 cannot be found on public roads in Derbyshire.

 The lantern is in a generally good condition - the bowl is slightly yellowed but it is still transparent.
 A length of the top-entry coupler remains in the spigot of the lantern.